We breed 2-3 litters per year so usually we have

 Do you sell adult dogs or retired breeders?

-Though it doesn't happen often, occasionally a puppy
+Though it doesn't happen often, occasionally an older puppy

 with all shots, neutered or spayed if it isn't already, and rehome it